armitageee/faceit-cli/README.md

 - 📊 View comprehensive statistics over last 20 matches with streak information
 - 🔍 Detailed match analysis with advanced metrics and performance scores
 - 🎯 Navigate through all matches and view detailed stats for any match
+- ⚔️ Compare your stats with friends over last 20 matches
 - 🔄 Switch between players without restarting the application
 - 💾 Remember default player via environment variable
 - 🎨 Beautiful ASCII logo and terminal interface with colors and styling